 The financial statements report the share of the Local Government Pension Scheme asset on the College's balance sheet in line with the requirements of FRS 102.
+This risk is mitigated by an agreed deficit recovery payment plan with the Greater Manchester Local Government Pension Scheme.
 Under the definitions set out in FRS 102 (28.11), the Teachers' Pension Scheme (TPS) is a multi-employer pension plan.
 The College is unable to identify its share of the underlying assets and liabilities of the plan.
 Accordingly, the College has taken advantage of the exemption in FRS 102 and has accounted for its contributions to the scheme as if it were a defined-contribution plan.
-The College has set out above the information available on the plan and the implications for the College in terms of the anticipated contribution rates.